Cucumber Beetle, Management

 Organic insecticides

-OMRI-list insecticides available for use in organic cucurbits include kaolin clay (Surround WP), pyrethrin (Pyganic Crop Spray 5.0 EC), spinosad (Entrust), and Azera (mixture of pyrethrin and azadiractin) are labeled for SCB.
+Kaolin clay (Surround WP), pyrethrin (Pyganic Crop Spray 5.0 EC), and Azera (mixture of pyrethrin and azadiractin) are labeled for SCB.
 Surround does not kill the beetles but instead acts as a physical deterrent.
 With direct-seeded crops, apply Surround as soon as seedlings emerge if beetles are active.
 Transplants can be sprayed or dunked before setting out in the field.
 As with other insecticides, Surround must be re-applied after heavy rain and on new growth.
 Pyganic is a contact insecticide that provides a short-term knock-down with no residual effect.
 Spinosad (Entrust) is not labeled for and is not effective against SCB.

 Non-target effects

 The New England Vegetable Management Guide describes many steps that growers can take to protect honey bees and native pollinators when using insecticides.
-Bees are very susceptible to imidacloprid and thiamethoxam and could be affected by its presence in pollen if it is still at high levels in the plants at the time of flowering.
-Bees intoxicated by Admire or Platinum, like beetles, show unusual behaviors such as tremors, staggering, and falling over before dying.
-This could happen with bees at excessively high rates of these insecticides.
-The issue of neonicotinoids has received a great deal of attention in recent years.
+The issue of neonicotinoids in particular has received a great deal of attention in recent years.
 This is a group of insecticides that have a chemical structure very similar to nicotine.
 They have been widely used in agriculture because they are effective against a wide range of insects, have lower mammalian toxicity compared to older classes of insecticides, and because they can be absorbed by roots and moved through the entire plant, reducing the need for foliar sprays.
 This trait allows for applications to be made to soil or on seeds, with less exposure to humans and to natural enemies of insect pests.
 Neonicotinoids are highly toxic to bees, and label requirements prohibit use on blooming crops or where there are blooming weeds or borders.
 Additional concern about impact on bees arises because research has shown that detectable, low concentrations of neonicotinoids can move into pollen or nectar.
 These are present at sublethal concentrations but may affect the foraging behavior of bees or suppress their immune system.
 The long-term or colony effects of sublethal concentrations of neonicotinoids are difficult to assess in the field because bees from each colony travel long distances and forage in many different habitats and types of plants.
-In cucurbits, both native bees (e.g. squash bees and bumblebees) and honey bees visit flowers to gather both pollen and nectar, and are essential to crop pollination.
+In cucurbits, both native bees (e.g., squash bees and bumblebees) and honey bees visit flowers to gather both pollen and nectar and are essential to crop pollination.
 Research in cucurbits has shown that higher levels of neonicotinoids were found after foliar treatments and chemigated insecticides were applied during flowering.
 Lower levels were detected in treatment regimens that involved a single application at planting via seed treatment, a drench application to transplant trays, or transplant water treatment.
 Thus, growers should avoid high rates and multiple applications, especially through trickle irrigation as the crop approaches flowering.

 The Center for Agriculture, Food and the Environment and UMass Extension are equal opportunity providers and employers, United States Department of Agriculture cooperating.
 Contact your local Extension office for information on disability accommodations.
 Contact the State Center Director’s Office if you have concerns related to discrimination, 413-545-4800 or see ag.umass.edu/civil-rights-information.